prazdevs/praz-dev-old/content/blog/a-javascript-story.md

 ##### Back to back(end): Express

 I just witnessed modern Javascript power.
 And I was impressed.
-As someone with a prior experience consistent essentially of backend development and creating APIs, I wanted to see what Javascript had to offer.
+As someone with a prior experience consisting essentially in backend development and creating APIs, I wanted to see what Javascript had to offer.
 And boy, I was surely not disappointed when I looked at Express.

 ```js:title=express-server.js
 // from expressjs.com